Market intelligence for international student recruitment from ICEF

 Going nationwide

-Based on the findings from the early pilot and on the considerable demand from prospective pathway partners, Languages Canada announced at its annual conference in March 2026 that the JPP will now be rolled out nationally.
+Based on the findings from the early pilot and on the considerable demand from prospective pathway partners, Languages Canada announced at its annual conference in March 2026 that the JPP pilot will now be rolled out nationally.
 “The Joint Pathway Program aims to bring language pathway programmes back to Canada’s education ecosystem, in a structured and responsible way that protects students, institutions, and Canada,” says Mr Peralta.
 “By aligning language education with post-secondary pathways in a clear and coordinated way, we are restoring confidence in Canada as a destination of choice for international students.”

-Along with ILSC and Oxford International, ILAC was a participant in the February pilot.
+Along with ILSC and Oxford International, ILAC is a participant in the pilot.
 “As an established leader in Canadian pathway programmes, ILAC is committed to using the JPP to continue delivering an exceptional student journey, offering a smooth, supported transition from our language programmes to post-secondary institutional partners," adds Senior Vice President Partnership Development and Career Colleges Magdalena Link.
 "The IRCC-approved JPP further amplifies these opportunities, opening new doors for students pursuing higher education in Canada.
 The benefits for students are clear: the JPP removes the risk associated with change of status or applying for a new study permit.
 It offers more certainty as students can transfer from the private language school partner to the public post-secondary partner under a single study permit."

 "Our objective is to bring pathways back to Canada," says Languages Canada's Peralta.
 "Within three to five years, we want to have at least 10% of language students in pathways."